The Technical Layer Your Dashboards Are Missing

 Automatic PII Masking

-CSS Selector-Based Blocking
+CSS Selector Based Blocking

-Custom masking of sensitive UI components with precise element targeting
+Custom masking of sensitive UI components with precise element targeting.

 Encryption in Transit and at Rest

-TLS 1.2+ for data in transit, AES-256 for data at rest
+TLS 1.2 or higher for data in transit and AES 256 for data at rest.

-Configurable Data Retention
+Configurable Data

-Policies aligned with your organization's compliance posture
+Policies aligned with your organization’s compliance posture.

 Self-Hosted Options